rescript-association/reanalyze/EXCEPTION.md

 ## Exception analysis

-The exception analysis is designed to keep track staically of the exceptions that might be raised at runtime.
-It works by issuing warning and recognizing annotations.
+The exception analysis is designed to keep track statically of the exceptions that might be raised at runtime.
+It works by issuing warnings and recognizing annotations.
 Warnings are issued whenever an exception is raised and not immediately caught.
-Annotations are used to push warning from he local point where the exception is raised, to the outside context: callers of the current function.
+Annotations are used to push warnings from he local point where the exception is raised, to the outside context: callers of the current function.
 Nested functions need to be annotated separately.

 Instructions on how to run the exception analysis using the `-exception` and `-exception-cmt` command-line arguments are contained in the general [README.md](README.md).